angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 use of the card :card[Grief].
 Grief was explored as a potential interaction spell following the idea of maximising turn 1 interaction to enable early Doomsday but, just like in Deadguy Ale lists, it was found to be very effective when paired with :card[Ephemerate].
-This 2 card combo shreds opposing hands by causing 3 instances of the Grief discard trigger and leaves you with an aggressive creature to either block or start pressuring opponents with.
+This 2 cards combo shreds opposing hands by causing 3 instances of the Grief discard triggers and leaves you with an aggressive creature to either block or start pressuring the opponent with.

 The lists are less reliant on the creature plan as a joint primary method of winning and instead use them to help push forwards a slightly later Doomsday turn.
-The lists include a higher land count, lower interaction count and use less of the standard toolbox pile cards but can still try the full plan switch vs decks like Delver to remove the combo element.
+The lists include a higher land count, lower interaction count and use less of the standard toolbox pile cards but can still try the full plan switch vs. decks like Delver to remove the combo element.

-Here is an example decklist from a 5-0 in July by Monkeyscantcry
+Here is an example decklist from a 5-0 in July by Monkeyscantcry.

 ::decklist{path=2022/09/15/monkeyscantcry}